-For the past three years or so, I have been training one-on-one in monologue and scene study with a fierce and caring Warner Brothers guy.
-For the past two years I have also been working closely with a group of up-in-coming LGBTQ* performers.
-The Studio was recently featured on HBO for offering space for Laverne Cox, Sawyer DeVuyst, and other trans actors like myself to support each other in our skills, vulnerabilities, and will to continue story-telling.
-Last summer, I also hopped on as a model with Zandwagon and was interviewed by Glossy Magazine about working with the queer-inclusive agency.
-This summer, I signed with CreativeWell to continue public speaking at universities and conferences.
+For the past four years or so, I have been training one-on-one in monologue and scene study with a fierce and caring Warner Brothers guy.
+For the past three years I have also been working closely with a group of up-in-coming LGBTQ* performers at The Studio.
+The Studio will soon be featured on a panel at the Tribeca Film Festival for it's long history of offering space for queer actors to support each other in our skills, vulnerabilities, and will to continue story-telling.
+Last summer, I signed with CreativeWell to continue to share my vulnerability speaking at universities and conferences around the country.

-More fun facts: I spent ten days in the neurology ward at the Military Hospital in Budapest, Hungary, and guess what!
+More fun facts, 1.)
+I spent ten days in the neurology ward at the Military Hospital in Budapest, Hungary, and guess what!
 They have gluten free options.
-I had a plant graveyard in my college freshman year dorm room.
+2.)
+I love thinking about fake band names (as do most people I love named David).
+3.)
 I got toilet paper stuck to my roller skate the at the fourth grade Halloween party, and three years later won the gold medal in my division at the USA Roller Sports National Championships in Lincoln, Nebraska.
 And I'm very good at the game "Two Truths and a Lie," so luckily you just got three Truths.